sharplispers/cl-string-match/contrib/README.md

   implementations.
 Another goal is to reduce memory footprint and boost performance of the string-processing tasks, i.e. `read-line`.

-* `scanf.lisp` a trivial scanf-like functionality implementation.
+* `scanf.lisp` a simple scanf-like functionality implementation.
 It is not totally compatible with the standard POSIX scanf, however, implements a decent subset of its functionality.
 Can be used as a simplier and more robust replacement for extracting data than CL-PPCRE.
-In some cases, it can be used for trivial pattern matching.
+In some cases, it can be used for simple pattern matching.